/specs API · stack · security · numbers

 • Phase 3 — embed.
 Widget, info page, public-side i18n DE/EN.

-• Phase 4 — trust.
-ClamAV pipeline, trust badge.
+• Phase 4 — trust badge.
+ClamAV pipeline, trust-badge SVG, daily re-scan.

 • Phase 6 — module catalogs.
 Third project type (module_collection) and fourth (module), ETag-cached JSON catalog at /api/modules/<slug>, icon endpoint with sha256 ETag, cascade-protected deletion.